rbarner14/protag/README.md

 <a name="overview"/></a>
 ## Overview
 ProTag was inspired by the need for production information of songs.
-The major components of hip hop song production are:
+The major components of song production are:

 * The recording of the rapper (performer) delivering his lyrics.
 * The making of the beat (song's instrumental, non-lyrical/non-vocal rhythmic